 Humboldt State University's Forestry program works toward this goal through education, experience, and exposure to research related to the science and management of fire-prone ecosystems.

 The program focuses on fire ecology, fire behavior, and fuels management to address current and future problems in California.
 Students use our indoor fire lab to burn fuels and research fire behavior.
 This active learning experience reinforces concepts learned in the classroom.

 However, learning concepts and science necessary to inform appropriate management responses related to fire is not enough.
 That's why we're working with local partners, including Native American tribes, to provide students real-life experiences with wildland fire and fuels.
-For instance, students have participated in the prescribed fire training exchange program, also known as TREX, in the Klamath Mountains.
-Last year, 10 HSU students worked with the Yurok Tribe to bring fire back to ancestral tribal territory and to revitalize this once widespread management practice.
+For instance, students have participated in the The Nature Conservancy's prescribed fire training exchange program, also known as TREX, in the Klamath Mountains.
+Last year, 10 HSU students worked with the Cultural Fire Management Council to help bring fire back to Yurok tribal lands and to revitalize this once widespread management practice.